josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧠 26.
-Stress inoculation is a training objective
+## 27. 🧠 Stress Inoculation Is A Training Objective

 Some training deliberately exposes personnel to: